 City Slickers Moving to Roanoke

-Roanoke is located in southern Denton County and counts Trophy Club and Southlake as its neighbors to the east.
+Roanoke is located in southern Denton County and counts Trophy Club and Southlake as its neighbors to the north and east.
 The Alliance Gateway (and Texas Motor Speedway) through North Fort Worth is on Roanoke's west.
-Keller is just south of Roanoke across the Denton/Tarrant county line.
+Keller is just south of Roanoke across the Denton/Tarrant County line.

 5 Quick Things You Should Know About Roanoke, TX